-On 24 May, Maritime Research Alliance will organize a follow-up workshop on green transition in ports and city-port relationships at Aarhus Harbor.
-The workshop is a follow-up on the Ports as ecosystems workshop held in March.
+On 24 May, Maritime Research Alliance organized a follow-up workshop on green transition in ports and city-port relationships at Aarhus Harbor.
+The workshop was a follow-up on the Ports as ecosystems workshop held in March.

-On 24 May, Maritime Research Alliance will organize a follow-up workshop on green transition in ports and city-port relationships at Aarhus Harbor.
+On 24 May, Maritime Research Alliance organized a follow-up workshop on green transition in ports and city-port relationships at Aarhus Harbor.

-The aim of this workshop is threefold: First, to connect people in the academic and business community that are working with ports and port related research.
+The aim of this workshop was threefold: First, to connect people in the academic and business community that are working with ports and port related research.
 Second, to be updated on recent research and industry initiatives involving ports, and third, to develop concrete research collaborations across industry and academia.
-In order to facilitate this, we will have presentations in the morning and break out sessions in the afternoon.
+In order to facilitate this, we had presentations in the morning and break out sessions in the afternoon.

-Michael Barfod and George Panagakos from DTU will present their recent research on the decarbonization of ports and maritime infrastructure.
-Afterwards, Ditte Gerstrøm Sørensen will share the experiences of Port of Hirtshals from a past research project and touch upon potential topics.
-And finally, Peter Andersen will present how BlueVisby works with virtual arrival and the role of ports in this context.
-After lunch, we will split up into smaller groups who will develop and present concrete research proposals.
+Michael Barfod and George Panagakos from DTU presented their recent research on the decarbonization of ports and maritime infrastructure.
+Afterwards, Ditte Gerstrøm Sørensen shared the experiences of Port of Hirtshals from a past research project and touch upon potential topics.
+And finally, Peter Andersen presented how BlueVisby works with virtual arrival and the role of ports in this context.
+After lunch, we split up into smaller groups to develop and present concrete research proposals.

 Program: